-Diethylstilbestrol (DES) is a medication prescribed in the United States between 1948 and 1971 to prevent miscarriage or premature delivery.
-It is no longer prescribed because it was found to cause various medical problems in the children of the women who used it.
+Diethylstilbestrol (DES) is a medicine that was prescribed in the United States between 1948 and 1971 to prevent miscarriage or premature delivery.
+It is no longer prescribed, because it was found to cause various medical problems in the children of the women who used it.

-Daughters born to women who took DES while pregnant have a slightly higher risk of developing:
+Daughters born to women who took DES while pregnant have a slightly higher risk for:

 Sons born to women who took DES while pregnant have a slightly higher risk of abnormalities of the scrotum and decreased sperm counts.

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.